balaji-besta/balaji-besta/README.md

 - 💻 Passionate about **DevOps, Cloud, and Automation**
 - 🧩 Practicing **real-world DevOps setups** (Jenkins, SonarQube, Nexus, Kubernetes)
 - ☁️ Exploring **AWS, Docker, Terraform, Ansible**, and **GitHub Actions**
-- ⚙️ Love solving deployment issues & optimizing pipelines
+- ⚙️ Focused on building reliable, secure, and scalable systems
-- 🎯 Goal: Become a **Skilled DevOps / Platform Engineer** and contribute to open-source automation tools
+- 🤝 Open to collaborating on automation and cloud projects

 ---